Single-Member Electoral Systems

 Score and Approval Voting

 Score voting is the simplest: have everyone rate the candidates, sum the ratings for each candidate, and then seat the candidate with the highest total rating.
-You can have a rating scale like -10 to 10, or you can have a binary approve/disapprove, which is called Approval Voting.
+You can have a rating scale like 1 to 5 stars, or you can have a binary approve/disapprove, which is called Approval Voting.
+You can also combine score voting with a top-four system to help with public knowledge.

 STAR Voting